 Craig Fligor focuses on complex commercial litigation, white collar criminal defense, and investigations.
 Mr. Fligor represents individuals and companies in complex commercial litigation matters across an array of industries, including technology, public utilities, legal practice, and medical devices.
 In addition, he regularly represents individuals and corporations in connection with complex and sensitive internal investigations.
 His notable clients have included Amazon.com, Palantir, the Houston Astros, Southern California Edison, PacifiCorp, and the University of California.

-During law school, Mr. Fligor was elected to Order of the Coif, served as online articles editor for The University of Chicago Law Review, and worked as a research assistant for Professors William Baude and Richard A. Epstein.
-As an undergraduate, he interned at the Florida State Attorney’s Office.
+During law school, Mr. Fligor served as the online articles editor for The University of Chicago Law Review and worked as a research assistant to Professors Richard A. Epstein and William Baude.
+He was also named a Kirkland & Ellis Scholar.

-Conducted an independent investigation for the Board of Regents of the University of California into whistleblower allegations of improper governmental activities and retaliation.
+Conducted two independent investigations for the Board of Regents of the University of California into whistleblower allegations of improper governmental activities and retaliation.